writethedocs/www/docs/conf/prague/2019/news/thank-you-recap.rst

 Code of Conduct transparency report
 ===================================

-As with any Write the Docs event, this conference was covered by our `community Code of Conduct (CoC)<https://www.writethedocs.org/code-of-conduct/>`__.
+As with any Write the Docs event, this conference was covered by our `community Code of Conduct<https://www.writethedocs.org/code-of-conduct/>`__.
 We aim to be as transparent with CoC incidents and enforcement as we can.

 To ensure that our CoC was visible and accessible, we took a number of specific steps: